pinobatch/pently/docs/pentlyas.md

-**Triangle** pitch plays one octave lower than pulse: `c''` plays a middle C.  It has no timbre control, and the volume control is somewhat crippled: any volume greater than zero produces full power, but it still determines priority when a note and sound effect are played at once.
+**Triangle** pitch plays one octave lower than pulse: `c''` plays a middle C.  It has no timbre control, and the volume control is somewhat crippled: any volume 1 through 15 produces full power, but it still determines priority when a note and sound effect are played at once.